What are meta tags?

 - Meta title – this is also a very important element of any SEO optimization as it is placed in the header and contains the most important data.
 The only rule here is to craft an exclusive title for every page.

 - Meta description – this meta tag serves as a description of the page in the SERPs.
+You can find out more about SERP’s meaning and its main features in our knowledge base.
 Although it doesn’t influence a site ranking directly, it is still very important, as it is aiming at forcing a user to click on to visit your site.
 To write a perfect description you should follow several tips: it should be about 160 characters and must be catchy.

 - Meta content type tag – should be used on every page as it shows page character set and its omission can influence a browser page rendering.
 Here are several variants, but an experienced web designer can choose the best option for a site as well.